4.1 React.js with Node.js

 • A tree like structure of HTML elements and components

-• className is used instead of class in a start tag.
+• 'className' is used instead of the 'class' attribute in a start tag.

-• onEventname is used instead of oneventname in a start tag.
+• 'onEventname' is used instead of the 'oneventname' attribute in a start tag.
 E.g., onClick

 • For example,